Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 ------------|-------
 Property    | If the value type matches the property type, then the value is assigned to the property.
 Value       | If the value types match, the input values replaces the output value.
+Stringlike  | If the value is string-like, then it replaces the output.
+Region      | If the value is string-like, then it is set to the region.

 ### `Stringlike` type